 Our programs include:

 Want to hear from the latest speakers, research & case studies?
 Expand your expertise & pick up practical new tools and techniques?
 Keen to develop your relationships and networks in the sector.
-Mark the 23-25 July 2014 in your diary!
-Register now.
+Mark the 22-24 July 2015 in your diary!

 The Alcohol and Drug Foundation Queensland (ADFQ) is a non-government organisation dedicated to reducing the individual and social harms associated with alcohol and drug use and to promoting health enhancing behaviour change.
 Find out more